 - evidence of enrolment (once available) in a recognised postgraduate master’s degree or graduate diploma program.
 It is preferred that applicants enrol in a recognised masters or graduate diploma program and present this evidence with their application for the scholarship.
 It is suggested that applicants liaise with their university to confirm the final date for withdrawal without financial penalty, should their application for the scholarship be unsuccessful.

-Applications must be submitted using the writable PDF form.
-During the application period, an 'Apply now' button will be available on the Inclusive Practice in Education web page.
-Outside the application period, you will be able to sign up to receive an email notifying you when applications open.
+Applications must be submitted using the Scholarship Application form.
+During the application period, an 'Apply now' button will be available on the Inclusive Practice in Education webpage which will direct you to the Application form.

-A writable pdf is a pdf document that includes certain fields that are editable without PDF-editor software.
+The Application form is a writable pdf document that includes certain fields that are editable without PDF-editor software.
 Any writable pdf that opens in modern pdf viewers (Acrobat, Preview, Chrome, Bluebeam) will be usable in the Forms tool.

 If you have not signed a form using an electronic signature before, the department’s intranet has information regarding setting up an electronic signature.
 Please view the how-to guide for more information.